ABF Freight firm president retiring

 Thorne, a former U.S. Army captain, joined ABF as a supervisor assistant in 1990, before eventually becoming president in October 2014.

-Under Thorne's leadership, ABF ratified a 5-year contract with the International Brotherhood of Teamsters and paid a profit-share bonus to eligible union workers for the first time in its nearly 100-year history.
+Under Thorne's leadership, ABF ratified a five-year contract with the International Brotherhood of Teamsters and paid a profit-share bonus to eligible union workers for the first time in its nearly 100-year history.

-ArcBest said in a news release that Runser will be promoted to the new role of ABF chief operating officer, effective February 1, before becoming president on July 1.
+ArcBest said in a news release that Runser will be promoted to the new role of ABF chief operating officer, effective Feb.
+1, before becoming president July 1.

 Runser, 36, joined the company as a management trainee in 2007, and worked at various locations around the country before relocating at Fort Smith headquarters.